xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges23.md

 }
 ```

-For data-modification queries, ArangoDB 2.3 returns a result with the same structure:
+For data-modification queries, AvocadoDB 2.3 returns a result with the same structure:

 ```
-arangosh> stmt = db._createStatement("FOR i IN xx REMOVE i IN xx"); stmt.execute().getExtra() {
+avocadosh> stmt = db._createStatement("FOR i IN xx REMOVE i IN xx"); stmt.execute().getExtra() {
   "stats" : {
     "writesExecuted" : 2600,